Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 # Beatmap packs

-A **beatmap pack** is a compressed archive containing [beatmaps](/wiki/Beatmap).
+A **beatmap pack** is a compressed archive containing [beatmaps](/wiki/Beatmap) grouped by a specific criteria.
 They can be found on the [beatmap pack listing](https://osu.ppy.sh/beatmaps/packs).

-It is worth noting that packs are roughly 100 MB in size on average and contain all available beatmap assets, including videos.
+On average, beatmap packs are roughly 100 MB in size and contain all available beatmap assets, including videos.

 ## Naming